Sinfolke/ispa-parser/README.md

 6. test on real parser input & output tree to see everything is well
     - begin test cll (possibly the most complex part of parser), not matches in 'use' rule correclty TODO NEXT:
-        - add while and for loop rules
+        - Finish testing for loop and completely fix it
+        - Refactor expr.
+It works incorreclty right now and is unable to handle large, complex expressions
+        - Change var_refer to include ++ operator
         - add 'any' type